24 Flint Restaurants to Whet Your Appetite

 Flint Crepe Company

-What started out as a food cart in 2008 developed into a brick-and-mortar shop in downtown in 2011.
-The Flint Crepe Company on Saginaw St. is one of the popular local Flint restaurants because of its locally sourced seasonal ingredients.
+What started out as a food cart in 2008 developed into a brick-and-mortar shop downtown in 2011.
+The Flint Crepe Company is a popular local spot because of its locally sourced seasonal ingredients.

 The inside decor is styled like the 1920s, and you can choose from a variety of sweet crepes.

-Although we prefer the sweets, you might enjoy the savory crepe options that are on the menu also.
+Although we prefer the sweets, you might enjoy the savory crepe options that are also on the menu.
 The restaurant even serves dairy-free, gluten-free, vegan, and vegetarian food items.
 Furthermore, you can order Flint-roasted coffee with your crepes.

 Did we miss your favorite local Flint restaurant or eatery?
 We want to hear about it in the comments!